rusty-brown/fine-fractals-zoom-videos/README.md

 ## Mandelbrot

-Represents Mandelbrot fractal, it is used to maintain interesting points for fine fractal computation.
+Represents Mandelbrot fractal, it is used to maintain interesting points for fine fractal calculation.

 All the interesting points are at the horizon of Mandelbrot set.